All Clay Hybrid Cat Litters

 This is a list of all clay hybrid cat litters that we have reviewed and ranked.
 We define a clay hybrid litter as being a product that contains clay plus the addition of something else.
 Clay is by far the most common type of material used in cat litters for various reasons but it does have its own shortcomings.

-To combat these, some litter companies have adding other “stuff” to the clay to help with smell, performance, etc. Common additives are ingredients like baking soda, silicon gel, corn, and many others.
-More often than not these clay hybrid cat litters end up being a bit more expensive than conventional all clay examples so it is up to the individual to decide if the extra cost is worth the added benefits.
+To combat these shortcomings, some litter companies have adding other “stuff” to the clay to help with the smell, performance, etc. Common additives are ingredients like baking soda, silicon gel, corn, and many others.
+More often than not these clay hybrid cat litters end up being a bit more expensive than conventional all-clay cat litters so it is up to the individual to decide if the extra cost is worth the added benefits.
 We hope if you decide to give a clay hybrid a try that our site helps in making your decision!